cleentfaar/CleentfaarSudokuBundle/README.md

 eyes, if you had the time to waste that is.
 Just because it would look kind of neat?
 Yes, well... mostly.

 Another part of my interest is about the solving limit of any Sudoku puzzle, which is calculated to require a minimum of 17 clues (check the video above).
-Overtime I become more and more interested to see if I could make a script that could actually solve such a puzzle.
-Bordering on the line of being unsolvable, I want to see it being solved in front of my eyes (or at least recorded).
+I become more and more interested to see if I could make a script that could actually solve such a puzzle.
+Bordering on the line of being unsolvable, I want to see it being solved in front of my eyes (or at least theoretically being able to record it).

 I will be facing many issues with this project, probably the biggest issue being that most of the 'solving' mathemetics on this was eventually calculated on supercomputers by the different research groups.
 This may mean that I will end up